apple/swift-nio-imap/Sources/NIOIMAPCore/NIOIMAPCore.docc/ProtocolCore.md

 ### Commands

-Commands are what the client sends to the server to request actions or retrieve data.
+Use these types to send commands to the server and request actions or retrieve data.

 - ``Command``
 - ``CommandStreamPart``